 - 1-month subscription is expensive

-PERFECT FOR LARGE GROUPS:Surfshark not only offers reliable split tunneling for your VPN activities, you’ll also benefit from its fast-growing server network, which seems to grow larger by the day.
+BUDGET PRICED SPLIT TUNNEL OPTION:Surfshark not only offers reliable split tunneling for your VPN activities, you’ll also benefit from its fast-growing server network, which seems to grow larger by the day.
+The provider also offers fast, well-protected connections.
+Budget pricing is great for users with tight finances.
 A 30-day money-back guarantee is available.

 Read my full review of Surfshark.

-The provider’s global server network currently consists of 5,700+ servers stationed in 90 countries around the world.
+The provider’s global server network currently consists of 7,100+ servers stationed in 90+ around the world.
 Global server coverage like that provides access to content around the globe.
 P2P activity is allowed on 70 downloading-enhanced servers.
+Streaming-enhanced servers are stationed in many parts of the globe.

 A no-server-logs policy and a Bitcoin payment option have your privacy protected.

-Native app support includes offerings for the iOS, Android, Android TV, Linux, macOS, Windows and Amazon Fire platforms.
+Native app support includes easy-to-use offerings for the iOS, Android, Android TV, Linux, macOS, Windows, and Amazon Fire platforms.
 Chrome and Firefox browser extensions are available.

 Up to 7 concurrent connections are allowed.
 Router features are also available.